Crunch

 Professional Profile

-Working from a foreign country isn’t all margaritas and sandals though; there are both legal and tax implications for either working abroad, or working for a foreign company!
+But working abroad isn’t always straightforward; there are legal and tax implications when working in or for a foreign country.

 Contracting abroad